Nokia 8910i

 The Nokia 8910i is a luxury mobile phone by Nokia announced on 4 November 2002 and released in early 2003.
 It had a metal titanium casing and a chromium-plated keypad.
-It was a minor improvement over the Nokia 8910, with a new colour screen (CSTN 4096 colours) and MMS capability.
+It was a minor improvement over the Nokia 8910, with a new color screen (CSTN 4096 colors) and MMS capability.
 Both were succeeded by Nokia 8800.

-It is Nokia's only feature phone to include both a buzzer and a color display.
+It is Nokia's only feature phone to include both monophonic ringtones and a color display.

+The 8910i was one of the last Nokia models being sold with a monophonic playback of ringtones, among the 1100, despite having a polyphonic startup with a muffled sound, in ADPCM format.

+The 8910i was discontinued in 2007.